SanderYaz/SanderYaz/README.md

 **SanderYaz/SanderYaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 <h1>  👋 Hello World! </h1></center>
 <h2> I'm Sander YAZICIOĞLU </h2>
-<h3> Web designer from Mugla, Turkey.
-I have rich experience in web site design and building, also I am good at wordpress.
-As a person who has always loved to spend time with a computer in my life and lived full of these times, I am a Web designer who lives in Muğla.Although I am currently student at Mugla Sıtkı Kocman University, I have been involved in many projects and have always found myself aiming for the better.</h3>
+<h3> I Full-Stack Developer and Game Developer from Turkey.
+I have rich experience in web site design and game developing.
+As a person who has always loved to spend time with computer in my life and lived full of these times, I am a Web designer who lives in istanbul.
+Also I am currently working frontend developer, I have been involved in many projects and have always found myself aiming for the better.</h3>

 <p align="center">